Part I: Preexisting Content

 Example 7-8.
 Permian HS, 2016, Sky.

 Moments of extended impact may be created through the use of a cadential extension.
-As the name implies, the cadential extension is employed at the end of a section or phrases as an embellishment of a cadence or significant point of arrival.
+As the name implies, the cadential extension is employed at the end of a section or phrase as an embellishment of a cadence or significant point of arrival.
 The aforementioned “The Wild Atlantic Way” for choir is a different piece entirely from the band piece of the same name.
 Here, “The Wild Atlantic Way” is used as an example piece because of its multiple extensions used throughout the piece.
 The Wild Atlantic Way was inspired by a trip to Ireland with the Amarillo Concert Girl Choir.
 The choir traveled along the west coast of Ireland.
 That route along the western coast is called The Wild Atlantic Way.
 It was in one local music store that an idea came to mind while looking through folk music that had been collected from nineteenth century and early twentieth century Irish villages.
 I coordinated the collection of songs with a map of the WAW and 10 of the tunes matched perfectly.
 The locations, from south to north, are: Schull, Castle Donovan, Bantra, Bantry, Dingle, Cliffs of Moher, Ballyvaughan, Westport, Ballycastle, and Ballysadare.
 The melodies are heard as a quasi theme and variations with each tune moving directly to the next.
-The ends of each of the tunes sections is punctuated with the types of points-of-arrival that cadential extensions highlight.
-Example 7-6 shows a typical directional cadence is realized as an ascending scale.
+The ends of each of the tunes sections is punctuated with the types of points-of-arrival that cadential extensions may highlight.
+Example 7-6 shows a typical directional cadence realized as an ascending scale.

 Part IV: The Ensemble